Observable

 Swift

-func subscribeOn(_ queue: TealiumQueue) -> any Subscribable<Element>
+func subscribeOn(_ queue: TealiumQueue) -> some Subscribable<Element>

 Declaration